Hello. I'm Simmer.

 • Conducted completeness checks using Python in a Jupyter Lab notebook to make sure each agency has sent over all the required documents.

-• Filed FOIA'S using MuckRock in case of a missing document.
+• Filed FOIA requests using MuckRock in case of a missing document.

 • The research was used to publish this piece about police brutality in The Guardian.
-A version of the story also aired at KQED.
+A version of the story also aired on KQED.

 Oakland eviction moratorium will end July 15